This is an older version of Search Guard. Switch to Latest version

 To execute multi- and bulk requests, the respective user needs to have

 - multi and/or bulk permission on cluster level.

-- the respective permission(s) on index level
+- Assign the READ or WRITE action group on index level

-- delete permission for index1
+SGS_DELETEpermission for index1

-- write permission for index2
+SGS_WRITEpermission for index2

 Defining your own action groups